-Partnership equal to 12.5% of the Total Return, subject to a 5% Hurdle Amount cannot be calculated at this time. and a High Water Mark, with a Catch-Up (each term as defined below).
+Partnership equal to 12.5% of the Total Return, subject to a 5% Hurdle Amount and a High Water Mark, with a Catch-Up (each term as defined below).
 Such allocation will be made annually and accrue monthly.

 Specifically, the Special Limited Partner will be allocated a performance participation in an amount equal to: